Psalms For Life

 10 even there your hand guides me

-and has a firm grip on me.
+and keeps a firm grip on me.

 11 If I say, “Surely the darkness will hide me